harjunpnik/Data-structures-and-algorithms/README.md

 # Data-structures-and-algorithms
-Data structures and algorithms course work
+Data structures and algorithms course work.

+All the assignments have a ".bat" file for running the program in a command console.
+The src files can be also put in an IDE and run from there.

 ## Assignment 1
 Assignment 1 is a bank account application where you are able to: